zokwezo/sango/src/lib/transcode/README.md

 immediately calculated from its byte or rune representations when e.g. aligning interlinearly with translations into columns.

+Also, combining marks are separate runes that attach to their immediately preceding rune and can be easily separated from them during segmentation or string reversal.

 ### SOLUTION

+#### Input and Output
 All input is first converted to [NFKD](https://unicode.org/reports/tr15/#Norm_Forms) for ease of handling accents separately, then reconverts to NFC on output.

-Although the Go standard library (surprisingly) does not provide this functionality, there is a third-party [Unicode Text Segmentation library](https://github.com/rivo/uniseg/blob/master/README.md) that does.
+> _NOTE: Although the Go standard library (surprisingly) does not provide native functionality to iterate over whole glyphs (including combining marks), there is a third-party [Unicode Text Segmentation library](https://github.com/rivo/uniseg/blob/master/README.md) that does.
+However, its use increases complexity and where possible an ASCII encoding is used internally (see below)._

+#### Internally

+The data is stored internally encoded as sequences of syllables in `[]uint16`.
+This is also an optimal encoding for use in machine learning algorithms.
+See the documentation on [Sango Syllabic Encoding](encoding.md) for full details.

 ## Segmentation is hard: **Parse sequence of syllables instead**